 Proven Safety Profile

-Tecarfarin has been evaluated in 11 human clinical trials in more than a thousand individuals.
+Tecarfarin has been evaluated in 11 human clinical trials in more than a 1,000 individuals.
 In Phase 1, Phase 2 and Phase 2/3 clinical trials that have conducted thus far, tecarfarin has generally been well-tolerated in both healthy adult patients and patients with chronic kidney disease.

-We have established that tecarfarin has a similar Mechanism of Action to that of warfarin, while also showing that tecarfarin’s elimination from the body was not affected by severe kidney dysfunction.
+We have established that tecarfarin has a similar mechanism of action to that of warfarin, while also showing that tecarfarin’s elimination from the body was not affected by severe kidney dysfunction.

 Improved Metabolic Profile